aglotoff/html-project-template/README.md

 During the build process, the following files will be generated:

 * `src/components/common/icon/icon.scss` - styles for the icons
-* `src/assets/img/icons.svg` - SVG sprite containing all icons
+* `src/img/icons.svg` - SVG sprite containing all the icons

 To use the sprite in your markup, include the `icon` component and pass the name of the icon as a parameter.
 The second parameter is an optional title